 Saint Anselm College Orvieto presents two very unique opportunities.
-The first is the Fall or Spring semester-long program which offers you the ability to take Saint Anselm classes in Italy that fulfill core requirements through a variety of courses.
+The first is the Spring semester-long program which offers you the ability to take Saint Anselm classes in Italy that fulfill core requirements through a variety of courses.
 You live with fellow Anselmians, you take Saint Anselm College classes, you are taught by Saint Anselm College faculty.
 And just outside your classroom or apartment is a medieval hilltop town in the center of Italy.

 The other opportunity allows those of you who are more daring to participate in an archaeological excavation run by Saint Anselm College faculty for six weeks in the summer.

 Whether you choose the semester-long program, the six-week dig, or both, Orvieto is the opportunity of a lifetime.

 Chiavi: Keys to Our Cultural Heritage